At Trayport, our development teams include both Developers in Test and Exploratory Testers, but what’s the difference?

-Developers in Test and Exploratory Testers are closely linked roles and often overlap.
-We work together in order to ensure the quality of the product, from refining the requirements through to signing off the release.
+While these roles are closely linked and often overlap, the roles are different – predominately in the focus for testing.
+Both Developers in test and Exploratory Testers work together in order to ensure the quality of the product, from refining the requirements through to signing off the release.

 These tests cover the most typical use cases of the product, making sure it works as expected.
 On top of that, they make sure that any further changes do not cause something else to break.